Mononucleosis spot test

 Sometimes, the test may be negative because it was done too soon (within 1 to 2 weeks) after the illness started.
 Your health care provider may repeat the test to make sure you do not have mono.

-Antibodies reach their peak levels in 2 to 5 weeks, and may be present for up to 1 year.
+The highest number of antibodies occurs 2 to 5 weeks after mono begins.
+They may be present for up to 1 year.

-Rarely, the test may be positive even though you do not have mono.
-This is called a false-positive result and may occur in persons with:
+In rare cases, the test is positive even though you do not have mono.
+This is called a false-positive result, and it may occur in people with:

 - Leukemia or lymphoma

 - Systemic lupus erythematosus

 Veins and arteries vary in size from one person to another and from one side of the body to the other.
 Obtaining a blood sample from some people may be more difficult than from others.

 Other risks associated with having blood drawn are slight but may include:

 - Infection (a slight risk any time the skin is broken)

 Johannsen EC, Kaye KM.
 Epstein-Barr virus (infectious mononucleosis, Epstein-Barr virus--associated malignant diseases, and other diseases).
 In: Bennett JE, Dolin R, Blase MJ, eds.
 Mandell, Douglas and Bennett's Principles and Practice of Infectious Diseases.
 8th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 141.